carpentries-incubator/SDC-BIDS-sMRI/setup.md

 ```

 ## Acquiring the data
-Most data (small files) needed for notebook examples are in the ./local_data dir
+All datasets needed for the notebook examples are in the ./SDC-BIDS-sMRI/local_data dir

 Finally open up the jupyter notebook to explore the tutorials: